 Padmaavat is the story of Rani Padmavati (Deepika Padukone), a queen in the early 1300s.
 A brave woman with the right sense of justice, administration, and genteelness, Padmavati went on to marry Rajput Raja Maharawal Ratan Singh (Shahid Kapoor) of Chittor.
 On the other hand, there is the vile and ruthless Alauddin Khilji (Ranveer Singh) who stops at nothing to get what he wants.

-Okay, so Wonder was on my TBR list for a long time.
+Okay, so Wonder by R. J. Palacio has been on my TBR list for a long time.
 I had heard so much about it that I knew I had to get my hands on it soon.
 But unfortunately, the movie Gods made sure the movie was announced before I could read the book.
 And before I could lay hands on the book, I had to go watch the movie.
 Thanks to my husband. 😉

 Phineas Taylor Barnum.
 This was the man who gave birth to show business.
 He pulled the different out of the crowd and gave them wings.
 He promoted equality, to treat everyone equally, and in this way, to be the philanthropist that the world would take note of.
 At least that’s what the movie tells us.